CiscoDevNet/serviceability-dotnet-samples/README.md

 * Rename `.env.example` to `.env`, and edit it to specify your CUCM address and API user credentials (be sure to save the file!)

-    Roles required per Serviceability API:
+    Roles required per Serviceability APIs:

     * **Risport**

-        - `Standard CCM Admin Users` (provides access to the CCMAdmin domain where RisPort is hosted, but not to the CCMAdmin web UI)
+        - `Standard CCM Admin Users` (provides access to the CCMAdmin domain, but not to the CCMAdmin web UI)
-        - `Standard SERVICEABILITY Read Only` (to access Risport API)
+        - `Standard SERVICEABILITY Read Only`

 * To run a specific sample, open the **Run** tab in VS Code, select the sample from the launch dropdown, and click the green **Start Debugging** arrow (or press **F5**)